ascho/kong-auth-request/README.md

 config parameter | description
 -----------------|--------------
-config.auth_uri  | Plugin make a HTTP POST request to this URL before proxying the original request config.auth_response_headers_to_forward | If auth request was successful then plugin takes header names from auth_response_headers_to_forward collection, then finds them in auth response headers and adds them into origin request before proxying it to upstream.
+config.auth_uri  | Plugin make a HTTP GET request with Authorization header to this URL before proxying the original request config.auth_response_headers_to_forward | If auth request was successful then plugin takes header names from auth_response_headers_to_forward collection, then finds them in auth response headers and adds them into origin request before proxying it to upstream.

 ## Author